quafzi/Mosaik/doc/config.rst

 ~~~~~~~~~~~

 The main part of an app is its configuration.
 Here you define the layout blocks, the middleware an the routes it
 listens to.
-The directory-structure of a simple 'Hello world'-App might look like this:
+The directory-structure of a simple 'Hello world' app might look like this:

 ::
     apps/